SambaCommunications/Samba-Android-SDK/README.md

 Note: If you create the **SambaSetup** object with an incorrect **publisherId**, **secretKey** or **userId**, the Samba SDK will initialize, but when calling ```loadAd()```, the **onAdLoadFail()** event will probably be fired with the error message **No content**.

-Each time a new publisherId, secretKey or userId is used, the init method must be called in order to ensure the correct setup.
+In case the userId changes, the init method must be called again, in order to ensure the correct setup.

 ### Samba configuration

-The SDK offers access to the **SambaConfig** class in order to change various SDK settings.
-This method can be called before or after calling the ```init``` method.
-The settings will be applied before loading and playing ads.
+The SDK offers access to the **SambaConfig** class in order to change various SDK settings. **SambaConfig** methods can be called before or after calling the ```init``` method.
+The settings will be applied before loading and playing new ads.
-The values for **publisherId**, **secretKey** and **userId** will be provided by Samba.

 ```
 import com.samba.SambaConfig;